bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

 on which one is active.
 That is, one of them is active and the other acts as a backup however it is not straightforward to determine which partition is currently active unless the Seagate Central is up and running.

+At the Seagate Central shell prompt, use the "fw-printenv" command then search for the "current_kernel" variable to see which partition is active.

 # sda3 and sda4 : 1G Root file system
 These partitions contain the root file system which has all the important